Zhang Ci: Post-Fei River

 Fu Jian returned to the north defeated.
 He ordered Zhang Ci to return to Bingzhou with only 5,000 Palace Guards to defend and maintain peace in the province.
 When Murong Chui, Murong Chong and Yao Chang rebelled against the state in 384, Fu Jian's prince Fu Pi asked for Zhang Ci to march out from Jinyang and reinforce him.
 However, Zhang could not do anything to help him due to his insufficient number of troops.

 After Fu Jian was captured and killed by Yao Chang in 385, Zhang Ci and Wang Teng invited Fu Pi to their base in Jinyang.
 Fu Pi appointed Zhang Ci as Palace Attendant and Minister of Works.
-During this time, Zhang Ci was sought by the Xiongnu chieftain, Liu Toujuan (劉頭眷) to quell the rebelling Xianbei Bai (鮮卑皆) tribes.
+During this time, Zhang Ci was sought by the Dugu chieftain, Liu Toujuan (劉頭眷) to quell the rebelling Xianbei Bai (鮮卑皆) tribes.
 The two attacked their leader, Jiefu (絜佛) and routed him.
-In 386, Zhang Ci was appointed as Grand Commandant.
+In July or August 386, Zhang Ci was appointed as Grand Commandant.
 Nothing else is recorded about Zhang Ci from this point on.